vele616/monorepo/packages/jobboard/website/content/jobs/senior-analyst-saas-data-journalist-chartmogul-KRWNX.md

 Today, ChartMogul publishes on a [Blog](http://blog.chartmogul.com), a resource library for [downloadable guides](http://chartmogul.com/resources), other channels like iTunes and Soundcloudfor [podcasts](https://itunes.apple.com/us/podcast/saas-open-mic/id1067803742?mt=2).
 We plan to expand our efforts and reach, through any channel that’s relevant to our audience.
 Though more important than the channel is the quality of the thinking and the writing/production that goes into every post.

-As a SeniorAnalyst within ChartMogul's content team, you’d be responsible for bringing your own unique set of analytical skills to our content.
+As a Senior Analyst within ChartMogul's content team, you’d be responsible for bringing your own unique set of analytical skills to our content.
 This could be in:

 *   Industry commentary, analysis and interpretation
 *   Data visualization and analysis